ecow/katacoda-scenarios/sdaas-tutorial/step3.md

 Navigate again [data about Milan city](https://[[HOST_SUBDOMAIN]]-8889-[[KATACODA_HOST]].environments.katacoda.com/sdaas/#explore:kb:http://data.mycompany.com/resource/city_015146)

-As you see the knowledge base now knows also the global population for all the cities of Milan area in Italy.
+As you see, the knowledge base now knows the global population for all the cities of Milan area in Italy.